Henry Dana

-Henry Edmund Pulteney Dana (1820–1852) established the Native Police Corps in the Port Phillip District (later Victoria) in 1842, he was responsible for two massacres of Aboriginal people one at Barmah Lake in 1843 and the other at Snowy River in 1846.
+Henry Edmund Pulteney Dana (1820–1852) was an Australian police officer who established the Native Police Corps in the Port Phillip District (later Victoria) in 1842.
+Dana was also responsible for two massacres of Aboriginal people: one at Barmah Lake in 1843, and the other at Snowy River in 1846.

+Biography

 Dana was born in England, his father being Captain William Pulteney Dana of the 6th Regiment.
-Henry Dana migrated to Van Diemen's Land (later Tasmania) in 1840, but in 1842 he relocated to the Port Phillip District where he renewed acquaintance with Superintendent Charles La Trobe, whom he knew in London.
+Henry Dana migrated to Van Diemen's Land (later Tasmania) in 1840, but in 1842 he relocated to the Port Phillip District where he renewed acquaintance with Superintendent Charles La Trobe, whom he had met briefly in London.
 The two men became firm friends and Latrobe appointed Dana to establish a native police corps.

 Twenty-five Aborigines from various Gippsland tribes were enlisted at the depot at Narre Warren, and trained for mounted police duty by Dana and his second-in-command, Dudley Le Souef, under the general supervision of the assistant protector of Aborigines, William Thomas.
 Dana's police force lasted longer than the original corps set up by Christiaan de Villiers in 1837, partly because Dana made some allowances for the Aborigines' traditional way of life.
 For example, during summer the troopers were generally allowed to rejoin their communities to take part in cultural activities.

 The Corps was controversial due to Dana's emphasis on the use of deadly force, rather than arrest.
 For example, one trooper is reported to have said: "Captain say big one stupid catch them very good shoot them, you blackfellows, no shoot them me hand cuff you and send you to jail."
 The Native Police Corps is estimated to have killed 125 indigenous Australians between 1835 and 1850.
-Specific massacres of Aboriginal people include the LaTrobe Valley, Barmah Lake and Snowy River massacres.
+Specific massacres of Aboriginal people include the LaTrobe Valley, Barmah Lake, and Snowy River massacres.

 Dana made no real use of the tracking skills of his troops and used them in the more traditional role of mounted police.
 While they proved useful to the pastoralists who were rapidly taking over traditional Aboriginal land, requiring Aborigines to arrest and even shoot down their own people proved demoralising for both sides.